ekilawasim-coder/aienablementPOC/createLLD.md

 ## Step 1: Retrieve the {TICKET_NUMBER} using Azure DevOps REST API

 • Accept a `{{TICKET_NUMBER}}` as input
-• Read 'copilot-instructions' file to get an understanding of the codebase and lessons learnt from previous agents
+• **CRITICAL** Read 'copilot-instructions' file to get an understanding of the codebase and lessons learnt from previous agents
 • ADO connection details are found in the file "ADOConnection"
 • Use the Azure Devops REST API to fetch the full `{TICKET_NUMBER}` details, including:
   ◦ Description